MarkCondello/social-notes-app/notes.md

 We still reference the `/storage` path to load files in the application.

 Resizing images is done with the `Intervention\Image` package [here](https://github.com/Intervention/image).

+### Avatar accessor
+In the User model, we have an accessor which changes the logic for accessing the `$user->avatar`.
+It checks if the image exists in the table, and if so, loads the correct path for where it is located.
+Otherwise a fallback image is provided.